Aqua Teen Hunger Force Colon Movie Film for Theaters: Development

 In an interview at the 2005 San Diego Comic-Con, Dana Snyder and Matt Maiellaro confirmed rumors that there would be a feature-length movie of Aqua Teen Hunger Force.
-More details were revealed at the 2005 Paley Television Festival, such as a possible cameo by 80s funk group Cameo, and Maiellaro described it as "an action piece that leads into an origin story that unfolds in a very 'Aqua Teen' way."
+More details were revealed at the 2005 Paley Television Festival, such as a possible cameo appearance by 80s funk group Cameo, and Maiellaro described it as "an action piece that leads into an origin story that unfolds in a very 'Aqua Teen' way."

 The creators revealed much more information in an interview with Wizard Entertainment.
 While they dodged many questions, they confirmed that the film would run 80 minutes, be produced on a meager $750,000 budget, and feature a plot detail about a "lost Aqua Teen", who is a large chicken nugget named "Chicken Bittle" (voiced by Bruce Campbell).
 They also confirmed more cameos, with Rush drummer and lyricist Neil Peart, voice actor H. Jon Benjamin and his comedy partner Jon Glaser, and Saturday Night Live's Fred Armisen making appearances.
 Heavy metal band Mastodon stated in a Decibel article that they would be performing during the opening, and that the band would be animated as a bucket of popcorn, a soda, a hot dog, and a candy bar.
 They were actually animated as a pretzel, a pile of nachos, an "Icecaps" box, and a gumdrop.
+Radical Axis provided animation services to the film as with the series.

 Music

-Aqua Teen Hunger Force Colon Movie Film for Theaters Colon the Soundtrack was released on April 10, 2007 It features many previously unreleased songs, some recorded for the purpose of the album.
+Aqua Teen Hunger Force Colon Movie Film for Theaters Colon the Soundtrack was released on April 10, 2007.
+It features many previously unreleased songs, some recorded for the purpose of the album.
 In addition, the compilation features an intro/outro titled "Nude Love" by Master Shake, a track from MC Chris, film skits and sound bites, and a new rendition of the Aqua Teen Hunger Force theme by rapper Schoolly D.

 The album features mix of musical styles ranging from heavy metal, indie rock and hip-hop; and also features new, original music from Mastodon, Killer Mike and Unearth.
-Noticeably missing is "In the Air Tonight" by Phil Collins, which is prominently featured at the end of the film.
+Noticeably missing is "In the Air Tonight" by Phil Collins, which prominently features at the end of the film.